mshakya/PiReT-OME/README.md

 ### Bioconda installation of dependecies

-PiReT uses many of the biofinformatic tools that are already available in [bioconda](https://bioconda.github.io).
+PiReT uses biofinformatic tools that are already available in [bioconda](https://bioconda.github.io).
 Many of these dependencies (see below) are likely already available in your UNIX system.
+If all the dependencies are already installed in your system, there is no need of any further step.

-The following script checks if the required dependencies (see below) are in your path and installs (download binaries within the PiReT directory and adds the path to your `~/.bashrc` or `~/.bash_profile`) it.
+We have also provided a script `bioconda_INSTALL.sh` that checks if the required dependencies are in your path and installsif its not (download binaries within the PiReT directory and adds the path to your `~/.bashrc` or `~/.bash_profile`) it.
+You do not need to have sudo priviledges to install these dependencies.

 ```
 ./bioconda_INSTALL.SH
 ```